metrorailings/OwlBlog/content/posts/week-7-insights-1.md

 It amazes me how sloppy these Eagles are in terms of penalties and ball control.
 I'm starting to realize sloppy teams don't travel well on the road.

+Why do I take sloppy teams on the road?

 ***

 ## Bears @ Buccaneers